 Our departmental policy regarding reading or research courses:

-1. Students can take up to one Y or two H reading/research courses during their studies in our program, including previous MA reading/ research courses.
+1. PhD students can take up to one Y or two H reading/research courses during their studies in our program.
+MA students may take one H reading/research course.

 To request a reading/research course you must: